state-hiu/cybergis-guides/1.0/cybergis-guides-roguegeonode-1.0.md

 Before you begin the installation process, you'll need to provision a virtual or physical machine.
 ROGUE GeoNode will run on [Amazon Web Services (AWS)](#aws-machines), [Vagrant](#vagrant-machines), and almost any type of virtual machine.

+Most VMs, AMIs, boxes, etc. of Ubuntu 12.04.X won't be 100% up to date when provisioned.
+Although not necessary, you should upgrade all your packages as soon as you SSH into the machine for the first time and before you begin the installation process.
+In Ubuntu that is: `sudo apt-get update; sudo-apt-get upgrade;`.

 ### AWS Machines
 If you are provisioning an instance using Amazon Web Services, we recommend you use the baseline Ubuntu 12.04 LTS AMI managed by Ubuntu/Canonical.
 You can lookup the most recent ami code on this page: [https://cloud-images.ubuntu.com/releases/precise/release/](https://cloud-images.ubuntu.com/releases/precise/release/).
 Generally speaking, you should use the 64-bit EBS-SSD AMI for ROGUE GeoNode.